eramitgupta/laravel-role-permission/README.md

 ## Step 1: Add Trait to User Model & Define Relationships

-Before configuring the database and publishing the role-permission files, add the `HasPermissionsTrait` and `roles` to define relationships in your `User` model.
+Before configuring the database and publishing the role-permission files, add the `HasPermissionsTrait` to define in your `User` model.
 This trait is essential for handling roles and permissions in your application.

 ```php
 <?php